zigbee-alliance/distributed-compliance-ledger/docs/running-genesis-node.md

     You can retrieve `address` and `pubkey` values anytime using `dclcli keys show <name>`.
     Of course, only on the machine where the keypair was generated.

-4. Prepare genesis node configuration:
+5. Prepare genesis node configuration:

-    * Initialize new configuration: `dcld init <node-name> --chain-id dclchain`.
+    * Initialize new configuration: `dcld init <node-name> --chain-id <chain-id>`.
     * Add genesis account with the generated key and `Trustee`, `NodeAdmin` roles:
     `dcld add-genesis-account --address=<address> --pubkey=<pubkey> --roles="Trustee,NodeAdmin"`
     * Optionally, add other genesis accounts using the same command.